 Luke Winslow

 Luke was a Postdoctoral Researcher in the lab, 2017-2018.
 His research focused on understanding and forecasting continental-scale changes in lakes, including understanding lake warming rates and ice cover trends.
-Luke went on to obtain an Insight Data Science Fellowship and now works at Capture Labs.
+Luke went on to obtain an Insight Data Science Fellowship, various data science industry jobs, and is now a Senior Manager in Data Science at TRM Labs.

 Taylor Leach

 Taylor was a Postdoctoral Researcher in the lab, 2018-2020.
 Her research focused on understanding biotic changes in Adirondack lakes and forecasting aquatic greenhouse gas fluxes.
-Taylor went on to obtain an Insight Data Science Fellowship and is now a Data Scientist with Tala.
+Taylor went on to obtain an Insight Data Science Fellowship and is now the Senior Manager of Data Science and Causal Inference at Tala.

 McArd Joseph Mlotha